-Did you know that China is one of the world's most visited countries?
-With ancient cities spread across the country, China has a lot to offer its visitors!
-From Shanghai to Beijing, there is a countless number of famous landmarks in China that you will not only enjoy exploring but will also learn a lot from.
+Did you know that China is one of the world's most-visited countries?
+With ancient cities spread across the country, it has a lot to offer to its visitors!
+From Shanghai to Beijing, there are countless famous landmarks in China that you will enjoy exploring and learning a lot from.

-Because China has a rich and ancient history that dates back over 3,000 years - as early as 1250 BC - China is filled with ancient landmarks.
-Visiting China and experiencing it's unique culture and food is one of the most memorable experience someone can enjoy on their travels.
+Because China has a rich and old history that dates back over 3,000 years - as early as 1250 BC - it is filled with many ancient China landmarks.
+Visiting China and experiencing its unique culture and food is also one of the most memorable experiences someone can enjoy on their travels.

-If you are not into ancient or historical landmarks, China is also recognized today for it's modern and natural landmarks.
-One of China's largest cities, Shanghai is famous for its modern buildings and thriving technology industry.
-The Oriental Pearl TV Tower is a popular modern attraction in Shanghai.
+If you are not into ancient or historical landmarks, China is recognized today for its modern and natural landmarks too.
+One of China's largest cities, Shanghai, is well-known for its modern buildings and thriving technology industry.
+The Oriental Pearl TV Tower, for example, is a popular modern attraction in Shanghai.

 Using the map of China, you can explore all the landmarks.

-The Great Wall of China is a 13,170 mile long wall and is one of the seven wonders of the world.
+The Great Wall of China is a 13,170-mile-long wall and is one of the world's seven wonders.
 It is also one of the most visited landmarks in China.
-More than 2,300 years have passed since it was built, making the Great Wall of China a fascinating sight to visit for both families and couples.
+More than 2,300 years have passed since it was built, making the Great Wall of China a fascinating sight to see for both families and couples.

 To enjoy the view of the mountains, I recommend visiting a section of the wall that is walkable still, so you can stroll along and enjoy the scenery.

 An exciting event held each year on the Great Wall of China is the Huangyaguan Great Wall Marathon.
 Snacks and refreshments are handed out, and children from the villages even come to high-five participants!